lefterisss/lefterisss/README.md

 - How does extreme class imbalance affect model performance?
 - What is the difference between **ranking metrics (AUC)** and **threshold metrics (precision/recall)**?

-Many of my projects are experiments exploring these questions.
+One of my projects are experiments exploring these questions.

 ## 📊 Selected Projects